CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 [^helltalk]: The card named _He'll Talk_ does not exist in the published game.
 Presumably it is a permanent-event that gives marshalling points similar to _News of the Shire_, but it does not require the character to remain tapped as does _Kill All but NOT the Halflings_.
 [^minusbody]: This example states that Frodo has a -1 body for this body check.
 It is usually no different but the rules technically give a +1 modifier to the body check dice roll rather than a -1 modifier to the character's body.
 This would matter if an effect was used in response to the body check that had a maximum.
 For instance, if Frodo's 9 body is reduced to 8 with a -1 modifier (as stated in the example) and then _Miruvor_ is discarded in response to the declaration of the body check for +2 body to a maximum of 10, then the body check dice roll would need to be an 11 to eliminate Frodo.
 But if the body check against the charcter is given +1 (as the rules state) then Frodo would have only +1 to body (10 body_ from _Miruvor_ given the maximum and only a body check dice roll of 10 (+1 for being wounded) would be needed to eliminate Frodo rather than an 11.
 [^severaltypeofcards]: The rules state "There are several types of cards that you can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play."
 There was a clerical error.
 The rule should read "You can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play."
+[^overtcompanies]: The rules on TROPHIES state "If one of your _minion companies_ defeats a creature…" However, all of a Ringwraith player's companies are minion companies.
+Given that trophies may only be taken by orc and troll characters and that orcs and trolls form overt companies, this rules on trophies appears to have a clerical error and should state "If one of your _overt companies_ defeats a creature…"